Bamboo Shrimp Care Guide: The Filter-Feeding Shrimp That’s Worth Watching

 Water Parameters

 Bamboo shrimp are sensitive to imperfect water parameters.
 They cannot tolerate any traces of ammonia or nitrite and start to have trouble when nitrates exceed 20 ppm.
-They can be kept in a wide water temperature range between 68 and 85° F but prefer relatively neutral pH levels between 6.5 and 8.0.
+They is kept in a wide water temperature range between 68 and 85° F but prefer relatively neutral pH levels between 6.5 and 8.0.

 One of the more important water parameters to be aware of is calcium.
 Freshwater shrimp go through the molting process about every month and a half.
 This is when they shed their old exoskeleton to grow.

 To grow a new shell, they need plenty of calcium available in the water.
-While this is usually brought in through water changes and diet, bamboo shrimp may be given special shrimp calcium blocks from time to time.
+While this is brought in through water changes and diet, bamboo shrimp may be given special shrimp calcium blocks from time to time.

 Aquarium Maintenance